hbradio/portfolio/content/post/red-line-tracker.md

-Inevitably, we had friends that couldn't come for the entire crawl, but wanted to meet us later along the way.
-So they wouldn't have to call us to see where we were, I made a little app so that we could post our location with a timestamp.
+Inevitably, we had friends that couldn't come for the entire crawl but wanted to meet us later along the way.
+So they wouldn't have to call us, I made a little app so that we could post our location with a timestamp.

 <div class="glitch-embed-wrap" style="height: 486px; width: 100%;">